gnavarro77/angular-shiro/README.md

 | ------------- |-------------
 | anon      | Filter that allows access to a path immeidately without performing security checks of any kind
 | authc     | The Subject must be authenticated for the request to continue, otherwise forces the user to login by redirecting to the configured `loginUrl`
-| logout    | Simple Filter that, upon location change, will immediately log-out the currently executing `subject` and then redirect them to a configured `redirectUrl`
+| logout    | Simple Filter that, upon location change, will immediately log-out the currently executing `subject` and then redirect them to a configured `logout.redirectUrl`
 | perms     | Filter that allows access if the current user has the permissions specified by the mapped value, or denies access if the user does not have all of the permissions specified
 | roles     | Filter that allows access if the current user has the roles specified by the mapped value, or denies access if the user does not have all of the roles specified